Maryland Club

 The Maryland Club is a private social club in Baltimore, Maryland.
 Founded in 1857 as an exclusive men's club, it is today one of the oldest surviving such clubs.
 Its 1891 Romanesque clubhouse, located at 1 East Eager Street in the Mount Vernon neighborhood, was listed on the National Register of Historic Places in 2024.

-The Club’s members have traditionally been among the region’s most prominent business, professional, civic and nonprofit leaders.
+The Club’s members have traditionally been among the region’s prominent business, professional, civic and nonprofit leaders.
 Membership is by invitation only.
-The Club's website says it wants a diverse membership of outstanding individuals regardless of race, gender, religion, ethnicity or sexual orientation.
+The Club's website says it accepts a diverse membership of outstanding individuals regardless of race, gender, religion, ethnicity or sexual orientation.